Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/capstone/sentry_nodes/dev_log.md

 Prerequirements include the Rust programming language.

 Quick start with `wasmd`.
 I think I'm going to start here.
+I am going to create a "quick_start.md" file to document a walkthrough to get a project started, as this entire project is to be designed to be beginner friendly.
+The quick start will be a walkthrough for someone starting with basically a blank sheet.

+verifying installation is important, so far it compiled and tests all passed.

+next I need to verify that I can build some smart contracts.